-All primary research and review articles are put through a rigorous, blinded, two-step peer review process, where it will be edited for scientific rigour and accuracy by a group of fellow undergraduate students, as well as two faculty review members who are Professors at the University.
+All primary research and review articles are put through a rigorous, two-step peer review process, where it will be edited for scientific rigour and accuracy by a group of fellow undergraduate students and faculty review members.

 JULS is distributed both in-print (available in the lobby of Gerstein Science Information Centre) and online through this website.